iAmJK44/serverless_pipelines/sklearn/README.md

    ```
 ---

 In this block you can edit options and change default values for arguments taken.
+To run it using Lithops you must use `--backend lithops` option.

 ```python
 @click.command()